opf/openproject/docs/release-notes/14-3-0/README.md

 ### Gantt chart PDF export (Enterprise add-on): Date zoom based on calendar weeks

 When exporting a Gantt chart to PDF, users will now be able to select calendar weeks as date zoom.
 This feature is particularly helpful for environments that communicate events based on calendar weeks.
+Read more about how to [export data from a Gantt diagram in OpenProject](https://www.openproject.com/docs/user-guide/gantt-chart/#how-to-export-data-from-a-gantt-diagram).

 ![Screenshot of the Gantt chart PDF export, weeks selected as date zoom](openproject-14-3-gantt-chart-pdf-export.png)